benshimonz/V1/README.md

 **Syntax**

-Any pattern is written from left to right, starts with (a small black diamond), continues with a (red, blue or yellow rectangle), continues with zero or more ((black arrow, black line, or red line) followed by a (red, blue or yellow rectangle)).
+Any pattern is written from left to right.
+It starts with (a small black diamond), continues with a (red, blue or yellow rectangle), continues with zero or more ((black arrow, black line, or red line) followed by a (red, blue, or yellow rectangle)).

 **Semantics**